Riding and Driving Lessons, Field Boarding and Training

 Patty has trained all of the lesson horses herself.
 She has adopted and trained wild mustangs as well as countless other breeds.
 She specializes in all-round horses that are fun to ride and able to perform the diversity of activities her students like to do.

-full day lessons, shows, fox hunting, trail riding and hunter paces are available
+full day lessons, shows, fox hunting, trail riding and hunter paces are also offered.
+Group discounts are available for parties and family outings.

 Sometimes a group hug is in order ->